 12 – Immune System Mist for Dogs

 Mix the ingredients, fill the bottle with water, and add the lid.
-I mist around the dogs (not directly in their face), or I spray the mist into the palm of my hands and massage their neck, back, and chest area.
+I mist around the dogs (not directly in their face), or I spray the mist into my hands and massage their neck, back, and chest area.
 I also diffuse this mix of oils in a large room (never in a confined space).

 Alternatives to this by AnimalEO are the Aroma Boost Collection and Boost in a Bottle.